Black Friday Sale is about to get Live!!

 Cadmiums get their names from the Latin word cadmia, meaning zinc ore calamine, and the Greek word kadmeia, meaning Cadmean earth, first found near Thebes, the city founded by the Phoenician prince Cadmus.

-Metallic cadmium was discovered in 1817 by Friedrich Strohmeyer.
+Friedrich Strohmeyer discovered metallic cadmium in 1817.
 Oil colours were first made from Cadmium Yellow pigments in 1819, replacing toxic Chrome (lead) Yellows.
-However, their production was delayed until 1840 due to the scarcity of cadmium metals.
+However, due to the scarcity of cadmium metals, their production was delayed until 1840.

 Landscape painters, such as Claude Monet, preferred Cadmium Yellow to the less expensive Chrome Yellow because of its higher chroma and greater purity of colour.

-Viridian is the standard green and is stable, robust, and cold with an emerald green undertone.
+Viridian is the standard green.
+It is stable, robust, and cold, with an emerald green undertone.
 It has a transparent hue, good tinting strength, a dark masstone that can be almost black at full power, and a slow drying time in oil form.

 Viridian is commonly replaced by the darker, more saturated, and staining Phthalo Greens, but its properties make it a necessary part of the palette of an experienced landscape painter.